Registering Civil Partnership in Scotland

 - Collect the marriage or civil partnership schedule, if you are having a religious or belief marriage or civil partnership.
 (If your marriage is to be solemnised, or your civil partnership registered, by a civil registrar, the registrar will keep the schedule.)

-24. Not all registration offices may be open.
-Please check your local authority website to see which offices the council is operating during Phase 3, and their hours of operation.
+22. Not all registration offices may be open.
+You may wish to check the local authority website to see which offices the council is operating during Phase 3, and their hours of operation.

 Issuing the marriage or civil partnership schedule

-25. Once the registrar has processed the marriage or civil partnership notice, the registrar will prepare a marriage or civil partnership schedule.
+23. Once the registrar has processed your marriage or civil partnership notice, the registrar will prepare a marriage or civil partnership schedule.

-26. If your marriage is to be solemnised, or your civil partnership registered, by a civil registrar, the registrar will keep the schedule to complete on the day.
+24. If your marriage is to be solemnised, or your civil partnership registered, by a civil registrar, the registrar will retain the schedule for completion on the day of the marriage or civil partnership.

-27. If you are having a religious or belief marriage or civil partnership, one of the parties will need to visit the registration office to collect the schedule to be completed on the day.
-After the marriage or civil partnership has taken place, please return the completed schedule to the registration office by post, again in order to minimise physical contact.
+25. If you are having a religious or belief marriage or civil partnership, one of the parties will need to visit the registration office to collect the schedule to be completed on the day.
+The registrar who issues the schedule will discuss with you the best arrangements for returning the signed schedule after the marriage or civil partnership.
+You may be asked to return the completed schedule to the registration office by post, in order to minimise physical contact.

 NATIONAL RECORDS OF SCOTLAND